HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Fire-Up The WSM

-Light 20-40 briquettes using a chimney starter and spread them over the unlit briquettes.
+Light 20-40 briquettes using a Weber chimney starter and spread them over the unlit briquettes.
 Arrange the smoke wood chunks evenly over the lit briquettes.

 Assemble the cooker and fill the water pan from above immediately with hot tap water.
 Foil the water pan before use for easy cleanup.
-If you have the larger capacity Brinkman pan, use it.

 Smoke The Pork Butts